jsmarques98/LAPR2-ISEP/docs/SprintA/FURPS.md

 among them: error prevention; interface aesthetics and design; help and documentation; consistency and standards._

+### Documentation
+ Those who use the application will have a manual in the application.

 ### Interface
  Graphical interface unsing JavaFX11.